-Partnerships for Innovation: Building Innovation Capacity
+Partnerships for Innovation: Building Innovation Capacity (PFI:BIC)CONTACTS

 Important Information for Proposers

-The Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) program supports academe-industry partnerships, which are led by an interdisciplinary academic research team with a least one industry partner to build technological, human, and service system innovation capacity.
-These partnerships focus on the integration of technologies into a specified human-centered smart service system with the potential to achieve transformational change in an existing service system or to spur an entirely new service system.
-These technologies have been inspired by existing breakthrough discoveries.
+The Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) program supports academe-industry partnerships which are led by an interdisciplinary academic research team collaborating with a least one industry partner.
+In this program, there is a heavy emphasis on the quality, composition, and participation of the partners, including their appropriate contributions.
+These partnerships focus on the integration of technologies into a specified human-centered service system with the potential to achieve transformational benefits, satisfying a real need by making an existing service system smart(er) or by spurring the creation of an entirely new smart service system.
+The selected service system should function as a test bed.

-Service systems are socio-technical configurations of people, technologies, organizations, and information designed to deliver services that create and deliver value .
-A "smart" service system is a system capable of learning, dynamic adaptation, and decision making based upon data received, transmitted, and/or processed to improve its response to a future situation.
-The system does so through self-detection, self-diagnosing, self-correcting, self-monitoring, self-organizing, self-replicating, or self-controlled functions.
-These capabilities are the result of the incorporation of technologies for sensing, actuation, coordination, communication, control, etc. The system may exhibit a sequence of features such as detection, classification, and localization that lead to an outcome occurring within a reasonable time.
+Service systems are socio-technical configurations of people, technologies, organizations, and information designed to create value by fulfilling the needs of those participating in the system.
+A "smart" service system is a system that amplifies or augments human capabilities to identify, learn, adapt, monitor and make decisions.
+The system utilizes data received, transmitted, or processed in a timely manner, thus improving its response to future situations.
+These capabilities are the result of the incorporation of technologies for sensing, actuation, coordination, communication, control, etc.

-PFI:BIC funds research partnerships working on projects that operate in the post-fundamental discovery space but precede being on a clear path to commercialization.
-These projects require additional effort to integrate the technology into a real service system with human factors considerations, which in turn might spawn additional discoveries inspired by this interaction of humans with the technology.
+PFI:BIC funds research partnerships working on projects that operate in the post-fundamental/translational space; the proposers must be mindful of the state of the art and the competitive landscape.
+However, a clear path to commercialization does not need to be a central part of this proposal.
+These projects require additional effort to integrate the technology into a real service system, incorporating human factors considerations to assure the system’s efficacy.
+The research tasks in turn might spawn additional discoveries inspired by this interaction of humans with the technology.

-Partnership activities that drive sustained innovation include the targeted allocation of resources such as capital, time, and facilities; and sharing of knowledge in a cross-organizational and interdisciplinary context.
-The project must involve research tasks that demonstrate a highly collaborative research plan with participation of the primary industrial partner with the academic researcher during the life of the award.
+Examples of partnership activities that drive sustained innovation include the targeted allocation of resources such as capital, time, and facilities; and sharing of knowledge in a cross-organizational and interdisciplinary context.
+The research tasks of the project must demonstrate a highly collaborative research plan involving participation of the primary industrial partner(s) as well as of any other primary partners with the academic researcher during the life of the award.

 WEBINARS: Webinars will be held to answer questions about the solicitation.
-Register on the PFI:BIC website where details will be posted (http://www.nsf.gov/eng/iip/pfi/bic.jsp).
+Register on the PFI:BIC website (http://www.nsf.gov/eng/iip/pfi/bic.jsp).
 Potential proposers and their partners are encouraged to attend.
-Also, Vice Presidents for Research and academic personnel concerned with the review of their respective institution’s selection of candidates for submission, individuals from Sponsored Research Offices, and those focused on the identification and understanding of limited application submissions are encouraged to attend.
+Also encouraged to attend are the following stakeholders: Vice Presidents for Research, Vice Presidents for Research and Innovation, and academic personnel concerned with the internal review of their respective institution’s selection of candidates for submission, individuals from Sponsored Research Offices, and those focused on the identification and understanding of limited application submissions.